howsoai/platform-installation-examples/common/README.md

 ### Worker pods start but immediately crash

-If you are running installation examples on mac via airgap - these examples only work with amd64 images.
+If you are running installation examples on mac via air-gap - these examples only work with amd64 images.